Last Updated: March 6, 2023

 4. Departures – with Scott Wilson and Justin Lukach

 Two best friends from Canada decide they need a little excitement in their lives and head off for a year of adventure.
-They end up exploring vast areas of the world and looking for as many unique experiences as they can.
+They end up exploring vast areas of the world and looking for as many unique experiences as possible.

 The series is quite in-depth, covering 43 episodes, and almost as many countries.
 And by the time you have finished it, I will be surprised if you don’t just get up and go traveling yourself.